KarimAziev/merge-template/README.md

 # merge-template

-Merge your project with predefined templates or customs.
+Merge your project with predefined templates or customs, install dependencies and apply some codemods.

 ## Installation